-The Millfields User Group (MUG) are a very active user group and have been instrumental in developing the park masterplan and improving the facilities it offers. they are currently working the improvement of play facilities in both North and South Millfields and the redevelopment of the Casimir Road entrance to the park.
+The Millfields User Group (MUG) is an active user group that has been instrumental in developing the park masterplan and improving the facilities it offers.
+They are currently working on improving the play facilities in North and South Millfields and redeveloping the Casimir Road entrance.

 - Subscribe to the mailing list - email firstname.lastname@example.org

 If you'd like to stay up to date with what's happening in Hackney's parks, sign up to our monthly newsletter by emailing firstname.lastname@example.org.

 Dogs are excluded from the play area and sports facilities.
 If your dogs are behaving aggressively, causing damage, or if you do not have appropriate control over them, Council officers can ask you to put them on leads.
 More information on dogs in parks.